yigdo/yigdo/README.md

 I’ve been in this industry since 2018, trying new things and exploring the wild thing humans named “Computer”.

 If you find a flaw about my code, please report.
-Let’s help eachother eh?😀
+Let’s help each other eh?😀

 ## My Skills